Bioluminescent waves light up Big Sur. And what a sight it is

 (CNN)Big Sur is home to some of the most breathtaking views in the US, but a recent bloom in bioluminescent phytoplankton has turned its waves into a full-blown spectacle.

-The bright blue water under California's Dixby Creek Bridge comes alive in photographs taken on Monday night by Monterey photographer George Krieger.
+The bright blue water under California's Bixby Creek Bridge comes alive in photographs taken on Monday night by Monterey photographer George Krieger.
 Combined with a star-speckled sky, the entire scene lights up the night.

 So what's causing the unusual sight?